 What is the Haskap

-The haskap, a member of the honeysuckle family, was first introduced to Canada around 1967, and is sometimes known as ‘edible blue honeysuckle’, ‘Honeyberry’, ‘sweetberry’ and ‘haskap’.
+The Haskap, a member of the Honeysuckle family, was first introduced to Canada around 1967, and is sometimes known as ‘edible blue Honeysuckle’, ‘Honeyberry’ and ‘Sweetberry’.
 The berry is grown on the island of Hokkaido, Japan, and was named ‘hasukappu’ by the indigenous Ainu.

 Haskap are high in anthocyanins, vitamin C, phenolic compounds and other antioxidants.
-They have been used to reduce blood pressure and relieve gastrointestinal disorders, and there are reports of curative effects when used on malaria.
-Haskap also contain traces of selenium, the element said in japanese folklore to restore youth.
+They have been used to reduce blood pressure and relieve gastrointestinal disorders.
+Haskap also contain traces of Selenium, the element said in Japanese folklore to restore youth.